grntco/100daysofcode/README.md

 Day 97: Continued the Intermediate HTML and CSS course from The Odin Project.
 Completed the first two lessons on CSS Grid—Intro to Grid and Creating a Grid.

 Day 98: Continued the Intermediate HTML and CSS course from The Odin Project.
 Completed the lesson on Positioning Grid Elements.

+Day 99: Continued the Intermediate HTML and CSS course from The Odin Project.
+Completed the lesson on Advanced Grid Properties.